By Seniorlink on Jan 27, 2020 12:59:36 PM

 - Must benefit from skills acquisition

-Enrollment is limited by county based on the number of slots received from the Ohio Department of MR/DD.
+Enrollment is limited by county based on the number of slots received from the Ohio Department of Developmental Disabilities.
 Typically, slots are distributed based on the waiver application date, although those who meet emergency status criteria may be given priority under Ohio Administrative Code 5123:2-1-08 (the waiting list rule).
 There is no minimum or maximum age for IO Waiver eligibility.

 Financial Eligibility Requirements for the 1915c Ohio Individual Options Waiver

 Financial eligibility requirements are determined on a county by county basis, rather than at the state-wide level, unlike most state Medicaid waiver programs.
 Because counties fund about 40% of the cost of services provided, each county Department of Job and Family Services (ODJFS) determines the financial criteria for Medicaid eligibility and that of waiver programs.
 The income limits for the IO Waiver are higher than the income limits for those applying for standard Medicaid.